 CURRENT PROJECTS:

 Gashonda.jpg

-We will provide women’s health education and menstrual hygiene products to Loibor-Siret Secondary School girls.
+We provide women’s health education and menstrual hygiene products to Loibor-Siret Secondary School girls.
 Our hope is that this will encourage more girls to stay in school, thus delaying marriage and first birthing experience.
 Accompanying this education is a short-term education workshop for boys on adolescent development and understanding menstrual processes, with the hope that they will be more supportive of their classmates when they have their periods.
-We are working towards creating a micro-business where women can be trained in how to make menstruation hygiene management products as well as other products, such as school uniforms that will help make the business sustainable.
+We have created a micro-business where women are trained in how to make menstruation hygiene management products as well as other products, such as school uniforms that help make the business sustainable.

+CURRENT PROJECTS: